 We ARE talking about bedtime routines, right?
 However, parents do not always have an established bedtime.
+It’s extremely important to teach children to enjoy playing with games that help their brain development, like Lovevery Play Kits.
 Some children will resist sleep and continue playing until they fall over.
 Having a bedtime will help children’s internal clock establish itself better.
 Be sure that your child’s bedtime allows them enough sleep to be happy and functioning the next day.
 Warn your children when they will need to go to bed earlier due to having an activity the next day.

 Let Them Have Input

 If your child likes to read a book at bedtime, let them choose the book.
 If you tell them stories, let them pick the story.
 Choosing pajamas may seem like a silly thing, but children like to have some control too.
 Let your child decide what they want and do not want at bedtime.
 Make reasonable accommodations.
 A stuffed toy or doll may make them feel better about sleeping alone.

 Help Them Feel Safe